neuropoly/intranet.neuro.polymtl.ca/onboarding/computer-setup.md

 ## Shell Profile <a href="bash_profile" id="bash_profile"></a>

-You can edit your shell profile (usually called `.bash_profile`, but some newer versions of Mac use `.zsh_profile` ) to create custom commands and make the colours in your terminal look nice.
+You can edit your shell profile to create custom commands and make the colours in your terminal look nice.

 ````{tabbed} ~/.bash_profile